AmigosKazz/AmigosKazz/README.md

 * Third year Computer Science student.
 * I prefer to share and help someone.
 * I like watching anime and playing video games.
+* I have a beautiful GF, btw.
+* I use Arch, btw.
 <br>
 <br>
 <br>